deepcharles/tutorial-setup/README.md

 ([Extensive guide](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo))

 A fork is a copy (that you own) of a repository (that you do not own).
-To fork a this repostory, click **Fork** in the top-right corner of the page.
+To fork a this repostory, click on **Fork** in the top-right corner of the page.

 ![](https://docs.github.com/assets/images/help/repository/fork_button.jpg)